How we review applications

 You need to get a liquor license to offer any kind of alcohol.
 You can apply for a malt and wine license at the same time as a liquor and cordial license.
-You only need a general liquor license to sell alcohol — there aren’t licenses for specific parts of the City.

 You can apply for a special one-day liquor license, but only a nonprofit or a person running an event for a nonprofit can get a liquor and cordial license.
 Anyone else wanting a one-day liquor license can only get a license for wine and beer.